PX4/PX4-user_guide/en/features_mc/throw_launch.md

 ## Safety

 :::warning
-Throw launch is potentially dangerous as it requires the operator to hold an armed multicopter and be in proximity when it is flying.
+Throw launch is dangerous as it requires the operator to hold an armed multicopter and be in proximity when it is flying.
 :::

 Before testing, make sure that the aircraft can take off with the normal position or takeoff modes.